-The current members of our Business Development Committee are: Thomas J. Hopkins (Chair), William J. Cadogan, Glenn Lurie, Frank Baker and Stephen G. Waldis.
-All members of our Business Development Committee other than Messrs.
-Waldis and Lurie are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-Our Business Development Committee met three times in 2018.
+The current members of our Business Development Committee are: Thomas J. Hopkins (Chair), William J. Cadogan, Frank Baker, Kristin S. Rinne and Stephen G. Waldis.
+All members of our Business Development Committee other than Mr. Waldis are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
+Our Business Development Committee did not meet in 2020.
 Our Business Development Committee reviews certain strategic business development and growth opportunities and recommends those that it determines are in line with our short-term and long-term strategic goals.
 Our Business Development Committee charter can be found on the Investor Relations section of our website at www.synchronoss.com.